Electoral history of Nancy Pelosi

 The electoral history of Nancy Pelosi spans more than three decades, from the mid-1980s to the present.
-A member of the Democratic Party in the United States, Nancy Pelosi was first elected to the U.S. House of Representatives in a 1987 special election after the death of Congresswoman Sala Burton that February.
+A member of the Democratic Party in the United States, Nancy Pelosi was first elected to the U.S. House of Representatives in a 1987 special election, after the death of Congresswoman Sala Burton that February.
 In the Democratic primary, Pelosi defeated San Francisco Supervisor Harry Britt, considered the more progressive candidate, with 36 percent of the vote to his 32 percent.
-In the subsequent runoff she defeated Republican Harriet Ross, her closest competitor, by more than a 2–1 margin.
+In the subsequent run-off, she defeated Republican Harriet Ross, her closest competitor, by more than a 2–1 margin.